Harvest Garlic From Your Own Home Garden

 How to Harvest and Use Garlic

 Once the leaves begin to turn brown, check the plants frequently.
-You want to be sure that you can get, as much growth from your plants, but you do not want to leave it so long that the bulb shatter reducing the storage ability of the garlic.
+You want to be sure that you can get, as much growth from your plants, but you do not want to leave it in the ground so long that the bulb shatters reducing the storage ability of the garlic.
 Cure the garlic in a hot dry dark place that has good circulation for a few weeks.
 Trim roots and neck or braid if you wish.
 (Begin next year’s garlic garden bed in the same way that you did this one.)

 Use any bulbs that shattered first.
-This garlic is good for using in canning and pickling.
+This garlic is good for use in canning and pickling.
 Save the biggest of the garlic cloves that do not store well to plant your next year’s garlic crop.
 They are fine for this purpose.
 Garlic can be replanted year after year without difficulty.

 Garlic Medicinal Fact and Folklore